-"This thing just has to be right," he says a his own boldness.
-"And the fact that it do annoyance."
+"This thing just has to be right," he says about the capsule theory, laughing at his own boldness.
+"And the fact that it doesn't work is just a temporary annoyance."

 James Somers is a writer and programmer based in New York City.
 His previous article for MIT Technology Review was "Toolkits for the Mind" in May/June 2015, which showed how Internet startups are shaped by the programming languages they use.